yonas/docker/freebsd-porting.md

     zfs create zroot/docker -o mountpoint=/dk # this should be short!
     ./docker -d -b none -e jail -s zfs -g /dk -D

+After the daemon is started we can pull the image

+   ./docker pull kazuyoshi/freebsd-minimal